 The train's reflection in the window of the building.

-After Santa Ana, the former Southern Pacific Costa Mesa Branch.
+After Santa Ana was the former Southern Pacific Costa Mesa branch.
 The train stopped at Irvine and Laguna Niguel/Mission Viejo where we met Metrolink 663.

 We have green hills again after our now normal rainfall.